The smallest singular value of a shifted $d$-regular random square matrix: Bounds for essentially non-constant vectors and completing the proof of the main theorem

 (the assumption on $d$ in Theorem~\ref{th-ssv} comes from $d\leq \eps _1 n / 6$ needed in Propositions~\ref{p:disjoint-rows}).

 The next lemma shows, roughly speaking, that there are relatively few matrices $M\in\Mc$ such that the corresponding singular vector $f_{\WW}(M)$ is ``almost constant'' when restricted to supports of a large number of rows of $M$.
+It is similar to Lemmas~4.15 and 4.16 in \cite{LLTTY:15} and to Lemma~6.2 in \cite{Cook-circ}.

 \begin{lemma} Assume that $d$ is large enough.
 For every pair of indices $\ell \ne i$ define the event

 Then for every (fixed) $\ell \leq n$ one has

 \end{lemma} \begin{proof} Without loss of generality, we can assume that $\ell =1$.
 Let $\Event$ denote the event